-- E. The employer may provide additional information about the proposed private plan, including but not limited to information about any benefits provided that exceed the statutory requirements. - F. The employer shall not coerce or threaten the employees in any way in connection with the vote.
-Evidence that the employer engaged in any coercive or threatening behavior shall be grounds for the CT Paid Leave Authority to deny or revoke the private plan approval. - G. The method of distribution of such documents and information shall be at least as efficient and effective as the manner by which the employer distributes other legally required work-related postings, such as wage & hour, sexual harassment prevention, and workers' compensation information and other benefit information, such as pension/401k summary plan descriptions and open enrollment materials. - H. The employer shall ensure that the documents and information are accessible to employees who are on leave. - I. The employer shall ensure that the documents and information comply with federal and state requirements regarding disability accessibility and language accessibility. - J. The method of voting shall be accessible to employees who are on leave. - K. The method of voting shall comply with federal and state requirements regarding disability accessibility and language accessibility. - L. The question presented to the employees for the vote shall be: "Do you approve the company's private plan to provide benefits required by the CT Paid Family and Medical Leave Insurance Act?
-Yes or No." There shall be no other form of question posted for voting on the private plan. - M. The method of voting shall be anonymous, unless the employer obtains advance written permission from the Authority for an exception, and the method of voting shall be capable of independent, after-the-fact verification. - 1.
-In order to qualify as an anonymous vote, the method of voting must assure that neither the management of the employer or other employees can determine how any individual employee voted. - 2.
-The Authority, in its sole discretion, may grant permission for an employer to hold a vote that is not anonymous if, in advance of holding the vote, the employer makes a written request to the Authority demonstrating good cause for an exception and explaining its proposed alternative form of voting. - 3.
-Examples of good cause for an exception include, but are not limited to, having only one employee in Connecticut, and needing to establish an alternative to an anonymous voting method in order to comply with federal or state requirements regarding disability accessibility or language accessibility.
+- B. "A majority vote of the employer's employees" means that more than 50% of the total number of employees working in Connecticut for the employer voted in favor the plan.
+It does not mean more than 50% of the number of employees who participated in the vote. - C. All employees working in Connecticut on the employer's payroll as of the date or time period of the vote, including full-time, part-time and probationary employees, as well as any regular employees who are on a paid or unpaid leaves of absence (such as vacation, medical, military, educational, disciplinary, etc.) on the day of the vote, shall be afforded the opportunity to vote. - D. The vote shall occur no earlier than six months prior to the anticipated effective date of the private plan.
+A private plan application involving a vote that occurred greater than six months prior to the effective date of the private plan may be approved, if the Authority, at its sole discretion, determines that there is good cause for the delay and that the vote reflects the decision of a majority of current Connecticut employees as of the date of the application. - E. Each entity of the employer with its own Federal Employer Identification Number ("FEIN") and with employees working in Connecticut shall hold a vote that is separate and independent from any other legal entity. - F. The employer shall not coerce or threaten the employees in any way in connection with the vote.
+Evidence that the employer engaged in any coercive or threatening behavior shall be grounds for the CT Paid Leave Authority to deny or revoke the private plan approval. - G. The method of voting shall be accessible to employees who are on leave. - H. The method of voting shall comply with federal and state requirements regarding disability accessibility and language accessibility. - I. The question presented to the employees for the vote shall be: "Do you approve the company's private plan to provide benefits required by the CT Paid Family and Medical Leave Insurance Act?
+Yes or No." There shall be no other form of question posted for voting on the private plan. - J. The method of voting shall be anonymous, unless the employer obtains advance written permission from the Authority for an exception, and the method of voting shall be capable of independent, after-the-fact verification. - 1.
+In order to qualify as an anonymous vote, the method of voting must assure that neither the management of the employer nor other employees can determine how any individual employee voted. - The Authority, in its sole discretion, may grant permission for an employer to hold a vote that is not anonymous if, in advance of holding the vote, the employer makes a written request to the Authority demonstrating good cause for an exception and explaining its proposed alternative form of voting.

-The CT Paid Leave Authority strongly recommends that employers utilize electronic and/or on-line tools for voting provided the employer assures that all employees have access to such tools.
+- 3. Examples of good cause for an exception include, but are not limited to, having only one employee in Connecticut, and needing to establish an alternative to an anonymous voting method in order to comply with federal or state requirements regarding disability accessibility or language accessibility. - 4.
+The CT Paid Leave Authority strongly recommends that employers utilize electronic and/or on-line tools for voting, provided the employer assures that all employees have access to such tools.